 Criminals may look for opportunities to retain control over illegally derived assets by inhibiting the ability of law enforcement to trace the origin and ownership of assets.

-The only way for Accountable Iinstitutions to prevent these criminals from using complex structures or legal persons to conceal true ownership is by assessing their clients and truly understanding who profits from and operates the business.
+The only way for Accountable Institutions to prevent these criminals from using complex structures or legal persons to conceal true ownership is by assessing their clients and truly understanding who profits from and operates the business.
 This is where the concept of identifying Ultimate Beneficial Owners (UBO) comes into play.
-This is typically the 25% natural person shareholder of your juristic person client.
-However, should there be no majority holder over 25% in the case of a listed company with thousands of shareholders, you can move from the ownership element to the control element and identify and verify the identity of the CEO, CFO or COO.
+This is typically the 5% natural person shareholder of your juristic person client.
+However, should there be no majority holder over 5% in the case of a listed company with thousands of shareholders, you can move from the ownership element to the control element and identify and verify the identity of the CEO, CFO or COO.

 Trusts (section 21B(4) of FICA) are unique cases in terms of Ultimate Beneficial Ownership.
 A trust leverages all three levels of control and ownership factors of a UBO.